 - Able to work independently in triaging calls so that lines remain available for callers in escalated crisis.

 - CADC certification preferred

 - ASIST certification and crisis intervention experience

 - Experience in a call center environment

-- This position will regularly work 32-40 hours per week during the swing shift.
+- This position will regularly work 32-40 hours per week during the day, swing or overnight shift.
 Days of the week will be determined at a later date and will likely require working weekends and some holidays.